gchan1/PetFinder/database/schema.md

 For our android app, there should only be reading from the database since this is a user facing application.
 I am working through the exact code to read information and will place it here as I progress.

 In Firebase there exists no lists.
 See this [great blog post for why](https://firebase.googleblog.com/2014/04/best-practices-arrays-in-firebase.html).
 That is why the list of pet id's in shelter has key value pairs.

+To read from the Firebase Database, it helps to create a class to access each JSON branch of data.
+See [this tutorial](https://youtu.be/2duc77R4Hqw?t=5m17s) starting at 5:17 to get a great explanation for how to build this.